AdobeDocs/experience-platform.en/help/destinations/api/email-marketing.md

 ---
 # Connect to email marketing destinations and activate data using the Flow Service API

-This tutorial demonstrates how to use API calls to connect to your Adobe Experience Platform data, create a [email marketing destination](../catalog/email-marketing/overview.md), create a dataflow to your new created destination, and activate data to your new created destination.
+This tutorial demonstrates how to use API calls to connect to your Adobe Experience Platform data, create a cloud storage destination or [email marketing destination](../catalog/email-marketing/overview.md), create a dataflow to your new created destination, and activate data to your new created destination.

-This tutorial uses the Adobe Campaign destination in all examples, but the steps are identical for all email marketing destinations.
+This tutorial uses the Adobe Campaign destination in all examples, but the steps are identical for all batch cloud storage and email marketing destinations.

 ![Overview - the steps to create a destination and activate segments](../assets/api/email-marketing/overview.png)

 If you prefer to use the user interface in Platform to connect a destination and activate data, see the [Connect a destination](../ui/connect-destination.md) and [Activate audience data to batch profile export destinations](../ui/activate-batch-profile-destinations.md) tutorials.

-## Get started
+## Get started {#get-started}

 This guide requires a working understanding of the following components of Adobe Experience Platform: